tuvllms/tuvllms.github.io/_pages/about.md

 {% details ⭐ For Undergraduate and Masters students at VT %}
 <p>
 I am happy to collaborate on research with current VT students who have at least one full academic year until graduation.
 If you are interested, feel free to email me.
-I will follow up if there is a good fit.
+I may follow up later if there is a good fit, even if I do not respond immediately.
 </p>
 {% enddetails %}